 Income assistance benefits in British Columbia are available to residents who need financial help and have no other resources to cover basic needs.

-In addition to the financial support, eligible applicants can also access health coverage, supplements, and other supports.
+In addition to this financial support, eligible applicants can also access health coverage, supplements, and other supports.

-Read on to learn about BC income assistance dates in 2022, how much you can get based on the current rates, and how to apply.
+This article covers the BC income assistance dates in 2024, how much you can get based on the current rates, and how to apply.

 These BC income assistance dates correspond with when benefits are deposited in your bank account if you are set up for direct deposits.